iAdam1n/Textual-Scripts/README.md

 fw.scpt: "/fw iPhone2,1 6.0" to give out the URL to the iPhone 3GS 6.0 IPSW.
 URLS for iOS 6.0 and 6.1.3 for iPhone 3GS and A4 for redsn0w and sn0wbreeze.

 jb.scpt "/jb redsn0w" shows the download link for the latest redsn0w.
-Most common jailbreak tools listed. redsn0w has two versions - 0.9.14b2 (for iPhone 3G) and 0.9.15b3.
+This script includes links for redsn0w 0.9.14b2 (for iPhone 3G), 0.9.15b3, sn0wbreeze 2.9.14 and iFaith 1.5.9.

 Installation
 =====================